 Difficult issues can get in the way of academic success.
 We can help you manage these issues, your course workload, responsibilities, and other personal situations.

 Trained and licensed staff can guide you in personal, social, educational and/or psychological matters.

-Counseling Services offers a wide range of professional counseling services with licensed professional counselors.
+The Counseling Resource Center staff offers a wide range of professional counseling services with masters level counselors.